 Should businesses send customers a Valentine’s Day text message?
-If they do it right, yes.

-What better time to remind them how much you appreciate them than on Valentine’s Day.
+What better time to remind them how much you appreciate them than on Valentine’s Day?
 It doesn’t have to be romantic.
 In fact, it shouldn’t be.
 That would be weird.

-Go ahead and have a little fun with this part.
+With COVID-19 keeping many of us from being able to reach out and hug the important people in our lives, texting a little love out into the world is definitely a good thing.
+Keep your message professional but also heartfelt.
+And make sure it’s relevant to the recipient.
 Think of what your business does best and play to your strengths.
 Your text should be short and sweet and mention Valentine’s Day as the reason for the timing of the message.

 Here are a few examples:

 Valentine’s Day text templates